FitzwilliamMuseum/fitzAudioGuide/long_description.md

 Our museum has a legacy auidoguide that I want to make work harder and augment our collections information with searchable text of the descriptions and stories that were created for the audio tour.
-These texts could help sensory deprived people experience our amazing objects in a different way, and maybe we could translate them.
+These texts could help people experience our amazing objects in a different way, and maybe we could translate them.

 So for this application, I have split the tours into 10 second segments or when there is a